5404 Training Specialist

 MAJOR ADMINISTRATOR Director of Human Resources

 The Training Specialist develops, presents, markets, and facilitates training and professional development for University employees (faculty, staff, and students).
-The Training Specialist serves as system administrator for the University’s learning management system which includes registration for University programming, documentation of participation, management of compliance courses, development of online courses, and providing direction to other University educational units using the learning management system functions.
+The Training Specialist serves as system administrator for the University’s learning management system which includes registration for University programming, documentation of participation, processing of noncredit fee waivers, management of compliance courses, development of online courses, and providing direction to other University educational units using the learning management system functions.
 The Training Specialist maintains the upper-level Employee Development and Performance web pages and online resources.

 MINIMUM ACCEPTABLE QUALIFICATIONS